SofiaHelena1/BroadcastChat/README.md

  - sh: 1: cannot create /sys/class/leds/led0/trigger: Directory nonexistent

  ##Attention

-This only indicates that as the client is not raspberry, then it is not able to turn on the led when it starts the connection and turn it off when it finishes, the rest of the program should work in the same way.
+This only indicates that the client is not raspberry, then it is not able to turn on the led when it starts the connection and turn it off when it finishes, the rest of the program should work in the same way.

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------

  ## How it works:

-Below is an example of communication using the server and two clients, one of them is on raspberry.
+Below is an example of communication using the server and two clients, one of them is a raspberry.

  - 1 As you can see in the previous section, when you run the program on the client, you are asked for its name.
 After answering as you can see on the left side, the server, on the right side, informs you who entered the chat.
 As this client is on raspberry then you are supposed to see the led light up as soon as the connection is made.